doodad-labs/throwaway-email-checker/README.md

 ## Benchmarking

 All benchmarks were measured over 10 million runs (averaged), executing each package according to its official documentation.
 Tests were conducted from an imported state to reflect real-world usage.
+All runs used the same inputs.
 You can verify these results by running the benchmarking script: [`benchmark/index.ts`](https://github.com/doodad-labs/throwaway-email-checker/blob/main/benchmark/index.ts).

 | Package | Avg.
 Time (per validation) | Validation Logic |
 |---------|----------------------------|------------------|